What is the scrubber and how does it affect you?

 In April 2012, PSNH announced that the Scrubber had cut mercury emissions by 98 percent, though the announcement has hardly mollified critics of the company and its coal-fired plant in Bow.

-The PUC is now evaluating whether PSNH can recover the cost of the Scrubber through ratepayer increases.
-PSNH argues that the legislature clearly mandated the Scrubber's installation, so ratepayer increases are fair.
+In 2014 the PUC evaluated whether PSNH could recover the cost of the Scrubber through ratepayer increases.
+PSNH argued that the legislature clearly mandated the Scrubber's installation, so ratepayer increases are fair.
 Opponents argued that PSNH should have returned to the legislature and/or shut down the Bow plant when the cost of the Scrubber increased.

 Rep. Charles Townsend (D-Canaan) sponsored HB 1385, a 2014 bill that would require the Site Evaluation Committee to approve any changes or additions to energy facilities that include construction expenses of greater than 15% of an energy facility's value.
 That bill passed the House but died in the Senate.